briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/README.md

 ## Project Goal

-In this article, you will learn the terraform basic usage and use terraform script to create a docker container.
+In this lab, we will use terraform script to create a docker container.

 ## Environments